blokks/legacy-docs/src/content/create-templates/bem.md

   }
 ```

-Although BEM may look weird at first with all its *_\_*, *-\-* and long classnames.
-You should trust us, it's worth it.
+Although BEM may look weird at first, with all its *_\_*, *-\-* and long classnames, it's worth it.
 Visit [the official BEM website](http://getbem.com/naming/) if you want learn more.

 ## CSS Specificity
-If multiple CSS selectors are targeting the same HTML element and are trying to assign the same property, the selector with the highest CSS specificity value will “win”.
+If multiple CSS selectors are targeting the same HTML element and are trying to assign the same property, the selector with the highest CSS specificity value will 'win'.
 In other words, the most specific selector gets to assign its property values to the target element:

 ```css
 #main .header > h1 {